ShaneeexD/RandX/README.md

 - **Continuous entropy pooling** via background thread

 **Performance**: ~23x faster than `SecureRandom`, same speed as `Math.random()` but more secure and completely unpredictable

+## Why RandX is Hard to Predict

+Unlike `Math.random()` which uses a simple LCG (Linear Congruential Generator) with a visible 48-bit seed, RandX:

+1. **Continuously pools hardware entropy** from timing jitter, memory allocation, thread scheduling
+2. **Uses ChaCha20-style ARX mixing** (Add-Rotate-XOR) for cryptographic diffusion
+3. **Has no exposed seed state** - internal state is constantly refreshed
+4. **Combines multiple entropy sources** - impossible to control all variables

+**Result**: Even if an attacker observes millions of outputs, they cannot reverse-engineer the internal state, predict future values, or reproduce the sequence.

+## Design Philosophy

+RandX combines proven techniques from cryptographic and systems-level RNGs into a fast, practical solution for Java:

+- **ChaCha20-inspired mixing**: Uses ARX operations similar to the widely-studied ChaCha20 cipher for excellent diffusion
+- **Continuous entropy pooling**: Background thread constantly harvests hardware entropy (inspired by Linux kernel's approach)
+- **Userspace implementation**: Brings kernel-level techniques to Java applications without syscall overhead

+This isn't a new algorithm, it's a thoughtful combination of established techniques optimized for the "secure-enough" use case.

 <img width="512" height="512" alt="random_noise" src="https://github.com/user-attachments/assets/d3d72d28-9c35-406f-84ee-d316021b90ca" />